Rigidity of proper colorings of $\mathbb{Z}^d$: Introduction and results

 Theorem~\ref{thm:existence_Gibbs_states} shows that there are at least $\binom{q}{q/2}$ extremal maximal-entropy Gibbs states for even~$q$ and $2\binom{q}{\lfloor q/2 \rfloor}$ such Gibbs states for odd $q$.
 Our third result shows that these exhaust all possibilities. \begin{thm} Let $q \ge 3$ and suppose that the dimension $d$ satisfies~\eqref{eq:dim-assump}.
 Then any (periodic) maximal-entropy Gibbs state is a mixture of the measures $\{\mu_{(A,B)}\}$. \end{thm}

 The main results are not valid in low dimensions due to the uniqueness results discussed above.
 Nonetheless, they are applicable in any dimension $d\ge 2$ provided the underlying graph is suitably modified.
-Precisely, the results remain true when $\Z^d$ is replaced by a graph of the form $\Z^{d_1}\times\T_{2m}^{d_2}$, $m\ge 1$ integer, provided $d_1\ge 2$ and $d=d_1+d_2$ satisfies \eqref{eq:dim-assump}, where $\T_{2m}$ is the cycle graph on $2m$ vertices.
+Precisely, the above results remain true as stated when $\Z^d$ is replaced by a graph of the form $\Z^{d_1}\times\T_{2m}^{d_2}$, $m\ge 1$ integer, provided $d_1\ge 2$ and $d=d_1+d_2$ satisfies \eqref{eq:dim-assump}, where $\T_{2m}$ is the cycle graph on $2m$ vertices (the path on $2$ vertices if $m=1$).
 The graph $\Z^{d_1}\times\T_{2m}^{d_2}$ may be viewed as a subset of $\Z^d$ in which the last $d_2$ coordinates are restricted to take value in $\{0,1,\ldots, 2m-1\}$ and are endowed with periodic boundary conditions.
 In this sense, it is only the local structure of $\Z^d$ which matters to the results.
-To keep the discussion focused, we present the proofs of the results only in the $\Z^d$ case.
-The extension to graphs of the above form requires virtually no modification to the arguments beyond obvious notational changes.
+To keep the discussion focused, we present the proofs of the results only in the $\Z^d$ case and comment on the minor adjustments (beyond obvious notational changes) required for graphs of the above form.